adamc15/BadWallet/corporatebylaws.md

 OBADA is a membership organization.
 This corporation shall have three classes of membership, two of which are voting memberships: (i) Industry Stakeholders; (ii) Ecosystem Stewards; and (iii) General Participants.
 General Participants may vote in committees but not in the Annual meeting as described below.
 General Participants may also sit on the Advisory Board as described below.
 Only voting members are eligible for Committee chairs, Directors or Officer positions.

-#### 2.1 Industry Stakeholders.
-The Industry Stakeholders shall be the primary stakeholders of recycling ecosystems, consisting of commercial individuals and entities that have a direct effect on (a) recycling ecosystem(s).
+<bold>2.1 Industry Stakeholders.</bold> The Industry Stakeholders shall be the primary stakeholders of recycling ecosystems, consisting of commercial individuals and entities that have a direct effect on (a) recycling ecosystem(s).
 These entities engage in or support the production, use, sale, or standardization of all OBADA Compliant Networks, based on open source-based technologies.
 An Industry Stakeholder shall have voting rights, and shall contribute resources and/or pay the annual membership dues identified on Schedule A to these Bylaws (the “Membership Dues Schedule”).
 An Industry Stakeholder shall cease to be a member in the event of its resignation or expulsion from this corporation.

-#### 2.2 Ecosystem Stewards.
-The Ecosystem Stewards shall be the secondary stakeholders of recycling ecosystems, consisting of individuals and entities that have indirect interest or influence on (a) recycling ecosystem(s).
+<bold>2.2 Ecosystem Stewards.</bold> The Ecosystem Stewards shall be the secondary stakeholders of recycling ecosystems, consisting of individuals and entities that have indirect interest or influence on (a) recycling ecosystem(s).
 These entities govern the specification, design, and operation of all OBADA Compliant Networks, based on open source-based technologies.
 A Stakeholder shall have voting rights, and shall contribute resources and/or pay the annual membership dues identified on Schedule A to these Bylaws (the “Membership Dues Schedule”).
 An Ecosystem Steward shall cease to be a member in the event of its resignation or expulsion from this corporation.

-#### 2.3 General Participants.
-General Participants shall be any entity or individual, including commercial and nonprofit organizations, research institutions, government entities, consulting firms or other industry or non-industry service providers that utilize or engage with any OBADA Compliant Network.
+<bold>2.3 General Participants.</bold> General Participants shall be any entity or individual, including commercial and nonprofit organizations, research institutions, government entities, consulting firms or other industry or non-industry service providers that utilize or engage with any OBADA Compliant Network.
 General Participants shall have no voting rights.
 General Participants may be members of committees and may vote on committee issues.
 A General Participant may be required to pay for documents or services that are otherwise provided to Stakeholders or Stewards.

 ## ARTICLE II - MEETINGS